Analysis

 July, 1837, in Darwin's worldview nature and human order were altered:

-humans placed "into the stream of animal evolution." random (stochastic) variation replaced Newtonian formulas certainty was eclipsed by chance: "law of the higgedly-piggedly"
+By this idea humans were correctly placed "into the stream of animal evolution." random (stochastic) variation replaced Newtonian formulas

-"Yet, the causes of evolution were a complete mystery to him."
+"Yet, the causes of evolution were a complete mystery to him"

 return to start of page.